startgridsrc/pgs4a/README.md

 # pgs4a
 A slightly modified version of the deprecated Pygame Subset for Android.
-It's an easy way to port your Pygame (v1.9.1 on Python 2.7) to your android devices.
-It builds an APK using an android SDK and installs it on your device.
+It was easy way to port your Pygame (v1.9.1 on Python 2.7) to your android devices.
+It builds an APK using the android SDK and installs it on your device.
 Pgs4a was made by Tom Rothamel, Patrick Dawson and others, using Kivy's *python-for-android* packager to make Pygame games run on android.
 He developed pgs4a until 2013 until he moved on with his other projects.
 Meanwhile, I made a couple of edits to pgs4a to keep it working nicely in the constantly evolving android environment.
-Note that this repo still depends on outdated versions of libraries, like Python 2.7.
-Python 3 is not supported.
-App bundles for google play are not supported.
-If this doesn't suit your needs you may want to look into a different project like [python-for-android](https://github.com/kivy/python-for-android) instead.
+Note that this repo depends on outdated versions of libraries, like Python 2.7.
+Python 3 is not supported; app bundles for google play are also not supported.
+For up-to-date libraries you may want to look into different projects like [python-for-android](https://github.com/kivy/python-for-android) instead.

 # Changelog